IT22913838/Cooking_Mastery/README.md

 ## 🌟 Features

 - 👤 Personalized user profiles with follow system and progress tracking
-- 🔐 Secure authentication via traditional login or OAuth 2.0 (Google, Facebook)
+- 🔐 Secure authentication via traditional login or OAuth 2.0 (Google)
-- 🖼️ Upload up to 3 images or 30s video per post with descriptions and tips
+- 🖼️ Upload up to 3 images or a 30s video per post with descriptions and tips
 - 📈 Track cooking progress, tutorials completed, and personal achievements
 - 📋 Create structured cooking plans and publish detailed recipes
 - 💬 Like and comment on posts; moderate interactions on your own posts